 Live at Common.

 For the average American, housing costs are the single biggest drag on budget.
 Avoid paying for the high broker’s fees as well as all the hidden costs of moving by living at Common.
-At one all-inclusive rent, you can live in the heart of New York, San Francisco, Chicago, Washington, D.C., and Seattle without stressing about your budget.
+At one all-inclusive rent, you can live in the heart of New York, San Francisco, Chicago, and Washington, D.C. without stressing about your budget.
 Not only will you get your own fully furnished, private bedroom, but you’ll also enjoy the beautiful shared spaces, amenities, and community events.

 View this post on Instagram